ArtS/arts.github.com/_posts/2019-10-15-how-to-call-json-api-and-display-result-in-asp-net-core-mvc.md

 JSON response in there, click 'Generate' and you'll get your C# class(es).

 I am going to use [this MetaWeather API response][6] to generate C# classes.
-Feel free to change the generated class names, however do not change the field names, as those need to match your JSON.
+Feel free to change the generated class names, however, do not change the field names, as those need to match your JSON.

 In my case, I get something like this:
 {% highlight csharp %}